OpenSPP/documentation/docs/glossary.rst

    Information security
-       The practice of defending electronic or physical :term:`information<information>` from unauthorized access, use, disclosure, disruption, modification, perusal, inspection, recording, or destruction. :term:`information<information>` security relates to the preservation of confidentiality, integrity, and availability of :term:`information<information>`, in addition to other properties such as authenticity, accountability, nonrepudiation and reliability (ISO/IEC 27000:2009). :term:`information<information>` security ensures that only authorized users (confidentiality) have access to accurate and complete :term:`information<information>` (integrity) when required (availability).
+       The practice of defending electronic or physical :term:`information<information>` from unauthorized access, use, disclosure, disruption, modification, perusal, inspection, recording, or destruction.
+Information security relates to the preservation of confidentiality, integrity, and availability of information, in addition to other properties such as authenticity, accountability, nonrepudiation and reliability (ISO/IEC 27000:2009).
+Information security ensures that only authorized users (confidentiality) have access to accurate and complete information (integrity) when required (availability).

        | 🇫🇷 Sécurité de l'information
        | 🇪🇸 Seguridad de la información